AI Tools for Large Codebase Analysis (Enterprise Picks)

 Software has this weird property where it gets exponentially harder to understand as it grows.
 A 1,000-line program is manageable.
 A 10,000-line program is tricky but doable.
 A 100,000-line program?
 That's where things start getting weird.
 And a million-line program is basically incomprehensible to any individual human.

-The math is brutal.
-Every new line of code doesn't just add complexity linearly.
-It adds new interactions with existing code.
-New dependencies.
-New failure modes.
+The math is brutal: every new line of code doesn't just add complexity linearly.
+It adds new interactions with existing code, new dependencies, new failure modes.
 The complexity grows like the number of possible connections in a network, which means it explodes.

-This creates a hidden tax on everything you do.
-Want to add a feature?
-First, spend days figuring out how the existing system works.
-Want to fix a bug?
+• Want to fix a bug?
 First, understand why the code was written that way in the first place.
-Want to refactor something?
-Good luck figuring out what might break.

 Most companies accept this as the price of doing business.
 But what if they didn't have to?